 Range C 13 to 3135 rpm - LZ 4S

 Limit stops, fitted with trips, were fitted to both the sliding and surfacing feeds, with those for sliding being provided with micrometer-adjustment collars.
 The lowest of the three shafts along the front of the bed operated an electrical stop-start-reverse with the operating lever pivoting from the apron's right-hand face.
-In addition to backgear, each headstock bearing, the apron, screwcutting gearbox and speed-change gearbox all ran in their own oil bath.
+In addition to the backgear assembly, each headstock bearing, the apron, screwcutting gearbox and speed-change gearbox all ran in their own oil bath.

 On models with taper turning a clever system of one cross-slide mounted upon another was used, the idea being to bring the unit into operation with the minimum waste of time.
 For the Leinen designers to have employed this unusual method the consequent loss of rigidity between cutting tool and bed must have been negligible.
 No effort or expensive was spared to make these lathes as accurate and user-friendly as possible with many thoughtful and detailed touches: the micrometer dials were paragons of efficient design with fine, crisp knurling, a silky feel yet giving a firm setting once positioned; the top of the cross slide ways were engraved with inch and metric ruler scales; a stout bar was provided to lock the headstock spindle (to ease the changing of spindle-nose fittings); simple but effective control knobs and levers abounded, all long enough to enable oil fingers to get a safe grip and convince the operator that he had a firm lock (without resorting to a hammer as was necessary of some makes) while the thread-dial indicator had a large diameter and hence easily-read top scale.